girder/girder/docs/development.rst

 If you are writing a custom client application that communicates with the Girder REST API, you should look at the Swagger page that describes all of the available API endpoints.
-The Swagger page can be accessed by navigating a web browser to ``api/v1`` relative to the server root.
-If you wish to consume the Swagger-compliant API specification programmatically, the JSON listing is served out of ``api/v1/describe``.
+The Swagger page can be accessed by navigating a web browser to ``/api/v1``.
+If you wish to consume the Swagger-compliant API specification programmatically, the JSON listing is served out of ``/api/v1/describe``.

 If you are working on the main Girder web client, either in core or extending it via plugins, there are a few conventions that should be followed.
 Namely, if you write